bassilalcheikh/AcceptanceSampling/README.md

 # AcceptanceSampling
-A batch of R/Python code for industrial acceptance sampling.
+A batch of R/Python code for industrial acceptance sampling, coming soon.